Misterblue/misterblue.github.io/programming/herbal/index.md

 Similarily, for a virtual world, one would look out into a vista that consists of the local village as well as the mountains in the distance.

+This introduces the idea of a service that holds information about all the object servers for filling the world space.
+All the object servers  register with this "location service" and the location service is queried by viewers to get the handlers for all the space being viewed.
-This introduces the idea of a service where the world can be queried to get communication handles to servers how can present representations of object within the space.
-Think of it as the view getting split into 3D areas each of which having different servers supplying the objects to display in that area.
+Think of it as the view being split into 3D areas each of which has a different server supplying the objects to display in that area.

 So, for a virtual world, a query for a view might return a server who